Poet Mary Oliver asks a question that stirs me to dream bigger and to imagine the infinite possibilities of my life. Here it is:

 Do you still dream about what’s possible for your life?

-When is the last time you daydreamed about what else this “one wild and precious life” has to offer you?
+When was the last time you daydreamed about what else this “one wild and precious life” has to offer you?

 Many of us stopped dreaming about what else is possible long ago.